 Quality definition is dynamic since the customers vary depending on their opinions.
 Some common definitions of quality are Conformance to Specifications, Fitness for use, Value for price paid.
 Tang et al, (2005) defined quality as a state that meets the legal, aesthetic and functional requirement of a product or project by customers.
 Proponents of Quality started with Quality Control (QC) that deals with the inspection of works.
 Later on, Quality Assurance (QA) that is about prevention of defects was introduced.
 Currently the standard for ensuring quality work is by the concept of Total Quality Management (TQM).
 In recent years, many of the management practices used to support construction organizations are being challenged (Hoonakker, 2010).
 Clients demand improved service quality, faster buildings and innovations in technology.
-The construction industry has turned to the manufacturing sector as a point of reference and source of innovation.
-Successful concepts derived from manufacturing industry, such as Total Quality Management (TQM), and Lean (or Just-in-Time) Production, are being adopted and integrated into the construction industry.
-Total Quality Management is increasingly being adopted by construction companies as an initiative to solve quality problems and to meet the needs of the final customer (Kanji & Wong, 1998 as cited in Hoonakker, 2010).
-Harris and McCaffer

-(2001) explain that total quality management provides the environment within which related tools, techniques and procedures can be deployed effectively leading to operational success for a company.
+The construction industry has turned to the manufacturing industry, such as Total Quality Management (TQM), and Lean (or Just-in-Time) Production, are being adopted and integrated into the https://damaacademia.com/ajplscm/ August 2022 Pages: 01-27 Volume 4 Issue 8 construction industry.
+Total Quality M lanagement is increa singly been adopted by / construction companies as an initiative to solve quality proble ems and to meet the i needs of the final cust omer (Kanji & Wong, 1998 as cited in Hoonakker, 2010).
+Harris and McCaffer (2001) explain that total quali ty management provides the environment within which relat ed tools, techniques and procedures can be deployed effectively leading to operational success for a company.

 The role of total quality management for a construction company is not an isolated activity, but the total involvement of all the operational and managerial processes of the company.
 According to Hoonakker (2010) most of the research concludes that it is necessary to transpose and translate the principles, practices and techniques used for TQM in manufacturing to construction.
 In line with this suggestion, TQM elements that past researchers have identified as applicable to the construction industry includes; top management commitment and leadership, human resource management, customer focus, planning.
-It also includes process management, supplier management, continuous improvement, information analysis and evaluation, teamwork and quality culture (Arditi & Gunaydin, 1997; Low & Teo, 2004; Metri, 2004; Jha & Kumar, 2010; Gherbal et al., 2012; Imbeah, 2012).
+It also include process management, supplier management, continuous improvement, information analysis and evaluation, teamwork and quality culture (Arditi & Gunaydin, 1997; Low & Teo, 2004; Metri, 2004; Jha & Kumar, 2010; Gherbal et al., 2012; Imbeah, 2012).

-2.2.12.1 Top Management Commitment and Leadership
+3.8.1 Top Management Commitment and Leadership

 According to Tannenbaum et al. (1961) cited in Gherbal et al. (2012) defined leadership as: "the interpersonal influence, exercised in a situation, and directed, through the communication process, toward the attainment of a specified goal or goals".
 In the construction industry, top management commitment/leadership is very crucial to the success of total quality management program of a construction organization (Arditi & Gunaydin, 1997; Low & Teo, 2004; Jha & Kumar, 2010; Gherbal et al., 2012).
 Management must provide policies for promoting client/customer satisfaction; actively communicate quality policies and plans to employees (internal and external) to create awareness, interest, desire and action.
-Management establishes clear mission, vision and plan statement regarding business objectives.
-Additionally, Management must as well provide the necessary resources and problem-oriented training to the employees to drive the TQM agenda (Juran & Gryna, 1993).
+Management must as well provide the necessary resources and problem-oriented training to the employees to drive the TQM agenda (Juran & Gryna, 1993).
 Management must also actively lead and direct quality management programs and assume responsibility for evaluating and improving quality system at pre-defined intervals (Imbeah, 2012).

-2.2.12.2 Human Resources Management
+3.8.2 Human Resources Management